SaadH-077/Road-Damage-Classification-Using-ResNet50-InceptionV3-and-VGG16-A-Deep-Learning-Approach/README.md

 - Unfreeze More Layers: Experiment with unfreezing additional layers in each model to potentially improve accuracy.
 - Larger Datasets: Expand the dataset for training to improve model generalization.
 - Deployment: Investigate the integration of the best-performing model into a mobile or web-based application for real-time road damage detection.

+For access to the dataset , please email me at 25100147@lums.edu.pk